Kingz2020/Kaggle-Bike-Sharing-Challenge/README.md

-## Project 3 - Machine Learning II - Bike Share (Washington DC)
+## Machine Learning - Bike Share (Washington DC)

-- In this project, it was our intention to delve deeper into the machine learning with a new kaggle dataset.
+- In this project, it was my intention to delve deeper into the machine learning with a new kaggle dataset.
-- We used cross-validation on several models to find the optimal model, then using grid-serach to tweek the hyperparameters.
+- Cross-validation on several models was used to find the optimal model, followed by grid-search to tweek the hyperparameters.
 - Our aim was to find the number of bikes needed daily with respect to data of the past 2 years.
 - Attributes were
         - weather,